-Beginning in fall 2022, Sacramento City College is removing the majority of below-transfer MATH courses (that is, courses with a course number below 300).
+Beginning in fall 2022, Sacramento City College removed the majority of below-transfer MATH courses (that is, courses with a course number below 300).
 The default MATH placement for all incoming students will be a college-level MATH course.

 B-STEM Placement Grids